awslabs/aws-fpga-app-notes/reInvent17_Developer_Workshop/WRAP_UP.md

 ## Wrap-Up and Next Steps

-It is now time to wrap-up this lab.
+It is now time to wrap-up this workshop.
 Please follow these steps to close your RDP session and terminate your instance.
 It is important to always stop or terminate AWS EC2 instances when you are done using them.
 This is a recommended best practice to avoid unwanted charges.

 ### Terminating your instance